 For more information, you can visit the Vermont Website

-If you have received a phone call from the school nurse alerting you that your child has head lice, it is highly encouraged to take your child home for a head lice treatment and combing.
+If you have received a phone call from the school nurse alerting you that your child has head lice, understandably it is not always easy or possible to immediately pick up your child, but it is highly encouraged to do so and begin the head lice treatment and combing.

 Check the whole family for lice or nits (eggs).
 Upon picking up your child, one of the school nurses will be happy to assist you with lice and nit detection.
 Typically the hair or scalp will reveal gray colored crawling bugs, which are about half the size of a grain of rice (sometimes they are much smaller).
 The nits can be a range of pearly gray to dark gray depending on the stage of the life cycle, they are about the size of a grain of sand and attach within approximately ¼ inch of the scalp.
 If the nits are found further away then ¼- ½ inch away, they are probably empty or dead.